Suez Canal Authority: Assets, duties and responsibilities

 SCA is responsible for the computerized traffic management supported by radar, for the 14 pilot stations and their pilots.
 Since 1996, SCA operates the Maritime Training and Simulation Center for its pilots.
 SCA operates some 60 ships and boats, such as tugs, dredgers, cranes, and smaller boats.

-According to SCA's web site, its facilities also include 114 ferry connections with 36 ferry boats; the Ahmed Hamdi road tunnel; the Nile Shipyard; the roads alongside the canal; a silk production in a farm at Serabium using treated sanitary waste water for irrigation; water plants in the canal cities; 12,000 housing units; a hospital in Ismailia and emergency hospitals at both ends of the canal; and four schools and various sports and recreational centers.
+Its facilities include 114 ferry connections with 36 ferry boats; the Ahmed Hamdi road tunnel; the Nile Shipyard; the roads alongside the canal; a silk production in a farm at Serabium using treated sanitary waste water for irrigation; water plants in the canal cities; 12,000 housing units; a hospital in Ismailia and emergency hospitals at both ends of the canal; and four schools and various sports and recreational centers.

 Revenues

-In 2020, the total revenue generated amounted to 5.61 billion USD and 18,829 ships with a total net tonnage of 1.17 billion passed through the canal.
+In 2020, 5.61 billion USD revenue was collected, with 18,829 ships and a total net tonnage of 1.17 billion passing through the canal.
 Daily revenues are $15 million USD or €13 million.

-On 2 January 2022, SCA announced revenues of 6.3 billion USD for 2021 - the highest in the canal's history.
-This represented an increase of 12.8% over 2020.
-In total, 20,649 vessels transited the Suez Canal in 2021 - an increase of 10% over 2020.
+In January 2022, SCA announced revenues of 6.3 billion USD for 2021 - the highest in the canal's history.
+This was an increase of 12.8% over 2020.
+20,649 vessels transited the Suez Canal in 2021 – an increase of 10% over 2020.

 In 2022, annual revenue stood at $8 billion in transit fees.

-The Suez Canal set a new record with annual revenue of $9.4 billion in USD for the fiscal year that ended June 30, 2023.
+The Suez Canal set a new record with annual revenue of $9.4 billion in USD for the fiscal year that ended on 30 June 2023.